cleuton/FalandoSobre.Software/flatcode/english/README.md

 ## Dealing with complexity

 There are basically two ways to deal with software complexity: Indirection, which means adding layers of abstraction, and decomposition, which means breaking down the problem into smaller parts.
 Although there are at least two ways, I have the impression that most developers prefer Indirection as a solution.
-Create layers and layers of abstraction, whether using design patterns or not.
+Creating layers and layers of abstraction, whether using design patterns or not.

 ![](../images/complexity.jpg)

 ## Frameworks: Spider webs that bind you, the software and the company together

 I have a certain dislike for frameworks, I believe that, in most cases, they add less value than accidental complexity to the code.
-And, to make matters worse, many frameworks have an aggressive roadmap, with destructive versions in most cases and you are forced to migrate or settle for an old version.
+And, to make matters worse, many frameworks have an aggressive roadmap, with destructive upgrades in most cases, and you are forced to upgrade or settle for an old version.
 And, anyway, frameworks are designed to entangle your software in a web that is difficult to break.
 I usually say this:

 > Frameworks are solutions that you don't need, for problems that you don't have.

 The question is: *Can we develop software without using any framework?*

 Due to the diversity of platforms and the need for interoperability, probably not.
-But it is possible to reduce the dependence on these frameworks, compartmentalizing the code to avoid its propagation.
+But it is possible to reduce the dependence on these frameworks, isolate the code that uses them to avoid its propagation.

 ## Aspects must be externalized